ECronin1973/programming-for-data-analytics/project/README.md

 | 🔗 29 | Merged Flights + Weather Database | - `flights_weather` → unified dataset combining arrivals, departures, and weather on hourly join key | - Operationalises merged dataset into a persistent table<br>- Enables SQL‑driven plots (delays by hour/day, distributions, delays vs rainfall)<br>- Demonstrates database as an **active analysis engine**<br>- Plots saved into `project/plots/` | Integration database supports reproducible analysis and plot generation directly from SQL queries |

 ### 📑 Reviewer Takeaway
-Databases are used at two critical checkpoints — first for audit, then for analysis — ensuring transparency, reproducibility, and auditability across the workflow.
+Databases are employed at two critical checkpoints: initially for audit purposes and subsequently for analysis.
+This approach ensures transparency, reproducibility, and auditability throughout the workflow.

 ---

 ### 4b.
 Database Example Queries & Plots
-The following example SQL queries demonstrate how plots were generated directly from the merged `flights_weather` database.
+The following example SQL queries illustrate the process used to generate plots directly from the merged `flights_weather` database.

 ### Average Delay by Day of Week
-This query computes the average delay for each day of the week (0=Sunday, 6=Saturday):
+This query calculates the average flight delay for each day of the week, where 0 represents Sunday and 6 represents Saturday:
 ```sql
 SELECT strftime('%w', date_hour) AS day_of_week, AVG(computed_delay) AS avg_delay
 FROM flights_weather